-Third-party Seller
+Third-Party Seller

-What is a Third-Party Seller?
+What Is a Third-Party Seller?

-A third-party seller is a brand or entity that partners with an online retailer.
-These sellers list their products or services on the retailer's platform alongside the retailer's offerings.
 This arrangement expands the range of products and services available to customers, providing them with a broader catalog of choices.
 Third-party sellers can provide complementary services like installation, delivery, insurance, or related products, enhancing the overall shopping experience.
-Online retailers benefit by offering a more extensive inventory without the need to maintain the physical stock themselves, while third-party sellers gain access to the retailer's customer base and infrastructure.

-Benefits of Third-Party Selling?
+Benefits of Third-Party Selling

 1. Catalog Expansion: Third-party selling allows online retailers to significantly broaden their product range.
 A more extensive catalog increases the Gross Merchandise Value (GMV) potential and helps fill gaps in the retailer's first-party offerings.